gileck/book-reader-app/docs/fullscreen-mode-implementation.md

 ### Fullscreen Mode (Full Tab Only)
 When activated in the "Full" reading mode, the fullscreen mode provides:
 - **Distraction-free reading**: Hides all UI elements except the text content
+- **Chapter progress indicator**: Visual progress bar showing current position in the chapter
+  - Progress bar integrated at the top of the control panel
+  - Updates automatically as you navigate through sentences
+  - Clean, minimal design without text values
+  - iOS-inspired styling with smooth transitions
 - **Collapsible font size controls**: Floating controls at the bottom center with:
   - Font size button displaying current size (e.g., "1.0x") - click to expand/collapse
   - When expanded: decrease (-) and increase (+) buttons appear